Commercial Motor Vehicle (CMV) Safety in Work Zones

 Overview

 The Federal Highway Administration (FHWA), Federal Motor Carrier Safety Administration, and the National Highway Traffic Safety Administration (NHTSA) use the term CMV when referring to large trucks and buses with a gross vehicle weight or gross combination weight of 10,001 lbs or more.
 The NHTSA Fatality Analysis Reporting System (FARS) provides data on yearly fatal injuries in motor vehicle traffic crashes in the United States.
 In addition to a general data query system, FARS has specific information on trucks and buses involved in fatal crashes.
-FARS data indicate that in 2021, 291 of the 874 fatal crashes in work zones (33.3 percent) involved a CMV (figure 1).
-One sees that there has been a clear upward trend over the past 10 years.
+FARS data indicate that in 2022, 248 of the 821 fatal crashes in work zones (30.2 percent) involved a CMV (figure 1).
+The overall trend in recent years has been an increase in CMV-involved fatal work zone crashes and in their involvement as a percentage of all fatal work zone crashes.

 Source: Fatality Analysis Reporting System, NHTSA.